 Book club/reading group questions and topics

-Click the following link for questions that will help guide your book club or reading group: Wired Child-Discussion Questions
+Click the following link for questions that will help guide your book club or reading group: Wired Child-ReadingGroupBookClub-Questions

 Game Quitters is a group for those wanting to step back from gaming started by Cam Adair who overcame his own addiction to video games.
 This is his amazing TEDxBoulder talk.

-Screenagers is an must-see film that I highly recommend.
+Screenagers is a must-see film that I highly recommend.

 This video, “Look Up,” really affected me.